dawsh2/mmbt/src/position_management/README.md

 Manages trading positions, sizing, and allocation.

-The position manager integrates position sizing, allocation, and risk management to determine appropriate position sizes based on signals, market conditions, and portfolio state.
+The position manager integrates with risk management to determine appropriate position sizes based on signals, market conditions, and portfolio state.

-This updated version works directly with SignalEvent objects with proper type checking.

 ##### Methods